phamdt/go-mvc/README.md

 # GO-MVC

+## Installation
+`go get -u github.com/phamdt/go-mvc/cmd/go-mvc`

 ## Development Workflow

-In its current state, using gomvc assumes you will do the following:
+In its current state, using gomvc assumes you will do some combination of the following:
 1) use the `gomvc application {{yourAppName}}` command and be done with gomvc
 2) use the above command and then also use `gomvc resource {{someRESTfulResource}}` subsequently